 Chemical burns, also known as caustic burns, occur when your skin comes in contact with acidic or alkaline chemicals, causing irritation and damage to human tissues.
 Human skin has a pH of 5.5, and anything with a different pH has a tendency to damage the skin.
 The chemicals can cause serious damage to the throat and mouth if ingested.

 Chemical burns can happen to anyone at any place, including your home, workplace, school, outdoors, etc. They commonly affect the eyes, face, arms, and legs.

 Many of the items we use daily can also cause a chemical burn.
 Know what they are in the next section.

 A chemical burn is caused by substances commonly found at home, the workplace, and the environment.
 Some of them are:

 - Household cleaners like bleach, ammonia, detergents, and drain cleaners

-- Skin, hair, and nail care products
+- Some skin, hair, and nail care products

-- Dental cleaners and teeth whitening kits
+- Dental cleaners and teeth-whitening kits

 - Oven cleaners